kuhchung/kuhchung.github.io/pages/Running-the-Moga-Business.md

 <img src="images/sale.png" width="48%">
 <p float="left">

+> The blue arrow pointing upwards is good for you, whether on your own Commodities screen or the Argosy Captain's.

 The Stormsender Seeds, you can just hit sell all to make a nice chunk of change - about 30,000z every cycle.
 Stormsenders aren't the highest-selling item you can farm, but the Resources-to-Zenny efficiency can't be beat.
 <p float="left">